s-hamann/desec-dns/README.md

 Refer to the documentation for anything beyond that.
-The module's API is documented in standard Python docstrings and type annotation and can be viewed using any tool that can handle them.
+The module's API is documented in standard Python docstrings and type annotations and can be viewed using any tool that can handle them.
 For example, to browse the documentation using [pdoc](https://pdoc.dev/), run:

 ```sh